lazerwalker/blog/_posts/2020-06-30-spatial-audio.md

 One of the first usecases people tend to think of for spatial audio are helping people navigate the world.
 Microsoft has already released an app called [Soundscape](https://www.microsoft.com/en-us/research/product/soundscape/) that uses binaural audio to help people who are blind or have low vision to navigate the world.

-It's easy to imagine turn-by-turn navigation apps adding in support for spatial audio cues, or interaction patterns such as "follow this sound that keeps moving in the direction you should walk", becoming commonplace.
+It's easy to imagine turn-by-turn navigation apps adding in support for spatial audio cues, and interaction patterns such as "follow this sound that keeps moving in the direction you should walk" becoming commonplace.

 As Apple improves their indoor location technology, this could also easily become a big part of making indoor wayfinding viable before they ship AR glasses, since the ARKit model of "hold your phone out in front of you while you walk through a space" is both socially and physically awkward.